decent-bet/platform-wallet/README.md

 DBET Wallet uses [electron-builder](https://github.com/electron-userland/electron-builder) to build and create installers across all operating systems.

-Make sure you run **npm run build** and have the build_webpack folder in the wallet's root directory.
+Make sure you run `yarn run build` and have the `build_webpack` folder in the wallet's root directory.
 Once available, simply call

 ```
-npm run dist
+yarn run dist
 ```

-Installers will be created in the **dist** folder.
+Installers will be created in the `dist` folder.